 Preparation of phosphomolybdenum reagent was performed using

 modified Prieto’s method [12].
-The various concentration of each extract was pipetted into phosphomolybdenum reagent 50 µg/ml (1:1) to initiate the reaction for obtaining a calibration curve.
-The tubes were capped and incubated in water bath at 95°C for 90 minutes.
-Left the samples cooled, then absorbance was measured at wavelength 695 nm using UV-Vis spectrophotometer Beckman Coulter DU 720.
+The various concentrations of each extract were pipetted into phosphomolybdenum reagent 50 µg/ml (1:1) to initiate the reaction for obtaining a calibration curve.
+The tubes were capped and incubated in a water bath at 95°C for 90 minutes.
+Left the samples cooled, then absorbance was measured at the wavelength of 695 nm using UV-Vis spectrophotometer Beckman Coulter DU 720.
 Distilled water was used as a blank, phosphomolybdenum 50 µg/ml as control and alpha-tocopherol as standard.
 Analysis was conducted in triplicate for standard and each extract.
 Antioxidant capacity of each extract was determined based on increasing absorbance of Mo (V)-phosphate [12].
 EC50 phosphomolybdenum capacity of each extract can be calculated using its calibration curve.

 EC50 of BCB assay